PPC Landing Pages Will Make or Break Your Ad Campaign

 - Call to Action — Your CTA should be a straightforward statement telling the visitor what to do next: complete a form, click a link, download a document, or make a purchase.

-- Form — This is where your visitors will type in their information and submit it to you.
-Ask the minimum number of questions — usually just a name and email address — as at this stage they may not feel ready to provide more personal details.
+- Form — Ask the minimum number of questions — usually just a name and email address — as they may not feel ready to provide more personal details at this stage.

 - Logo — Include your logo for brand recognition.

-Well-designed landing pages contain ample white space.
-Clean, simple visual presentation works best.
+Well-designed landing pages contain ample white space because a clean, simple visual presentation works best.

 Draw Attention to Your Incentive

-A landing page may be tasked with collecting visitors’ contact information via form, perhaps to acquire leads or grow a mailing list.
-Motivate visitors to complete the form by offering an incentive.
+If you’re building a mailing list, motivate visitors to complete your subscription form by offering an incentive.
 Possibilities include a free e-book, a white paper, or perhaps a webinar.
 Display your offer prominently on the landing page to ensure it isn’t overlooked.

 Communicate the incentive’s value to the prospect with compelling copy, and graphics too, if appropriate.
-Present just one offer with no options to compete for your visitors’ attention.
+Then, present just one offer with no options to compete for your visitors’ attention.

 Above the Fold